zhoupc/CNMF_E/README.md

 ## Reference
 **Please cite these papers when you use CNMF-E in your research.
 Thanks!**

-**Zhou, P.**, Resendez, S.L., Rodriguez-Romaguera, J., Jimenez, J.C, Neufeld, S.Q., Stuber, G.D., Hen, R., Kheirbek, M.A., Sabatini, B.L., Kass, R.E., Paninski, L. (2016).
-[Efficient and accurate extraction of in vivo calcium signals from microendoscopic video data](https://arxiv.org/abs/1605.07266). arXiv Prepr, arXiv1605.07266.
+**Zhou, P.**, Resendez, S.L., Rodriguez-Romaguera, J., Jimenez, J.C, Neufeld, S.Q., Giovannucci, A., Friedrich, J., Pnevmatikakis, E.A., Stuber, Garret D ,  Stuber, G.D., Hen, R., Kheirbek, M.A., Sabatini, B.L., Kass, R.E., Paninski, L. (2018).
+[Efficient and accurate extraction of in vivo calcium signals from microendoscopic video data](https://elifesciences.org/articles/28728). eLife,  pp.e28728.
 (When you use the (Corr+PNR) algorithm in initialization step or use the ring model for estimating background components)

 Pnevmatikakis, E.A., Soudry, D., Gao, Y., Machado, T.A., Merel, J., Pfau, D., Reardon, T., Mu, Y., Lacefield, C., Yang, W. and Ahrens, M., 2016.
 [Simultaneous denoising, deconvolution, and demixing of calcium imaging data](http://www.sciencedirect.com/science/article/pii/S0896627315010843).
 Neuron, 89(2), pp.285-299.
 (The original CNMF framework paper)